Index

 A Vaping Survey was conducted across Hull in November and December 2022 among young people aged 11-17 years and this gives more recent information on both vaping and smoking tobacco, although the survey is not necessarily representative of Hull’s overall population.

-Further information on both of these surveys is available under Local Surveys Involving Young People within Surveys Conducted in Hull under Tools and Resources.
+Further information on both of these local surveys are available under Local Surveys Involving Young People within Surveys Conducted in Hull under Tools and Resources.

 Smoking Cigarettes and Tobacco

-Based on the Office for National Statistics mid-year resident population estimates for 2016, there were 15,830 children aged 11-16 years in Hull.
-Using the smoking prevalence by single year of age from the survey, it is estimated that in 2016 there were around 470 male and 665 female young people in Hull aged 11-16 years who smoked (1,135 in total).
-Approximately 50 of them were aged 11 or 12 years, 115 aged 13 years, 215 aged 14 years, 300 aged 15 years and 460 aged 16 years.
+Based on the Office for National Statistics mid-year resident population estimates for 2023, there were 17,376 children of secondary school age in Hull.
+Applying the smoking prevalence by single year of age from the survey to the 2023 population estimates, it is estimated that there were around 673 young people in Hull aged 11-16 years who smoked.

 Trends Over Time